What exactly is Banana Manju?

 Tokyo Banana Sponge Cake

-I looked up “バナナ饅頭 (banana manju)” on Wikipedia Japan and found out that the popular Tokyo souvenir “Tokyo Banana (東京ばな奈)” is similar to the original banana manju.
+I was wondering why, so looked up “バナナ饅頭 (Banana Manju)” on Wikipedia Japan and found out that the popular Tokyo sweet “Tokyo Banana (東京ばな奈)” is very similar to the original Banana Manju.

 Banana Manju (バナナ饅頭)

-According to the article “バナナ饅頭” on Wikipedia Japan, Banana Manju is originally a confection originating in Ikeda Town, Hokkaido, where a food company “Yonekura Shoten (米倉商店)” first created it in 1905.
+According to the article “バナナ饅頭” on Japanese Wikipedia, Banana Manju is originally a confection originating in Ikeda Town, Hokkaido, where a food company “Yonekura Shoten (米倉商店)” first created it in 1905.